Aloosli/Bootstrap-Portfolio/README.md

 ## Description

 Our task was to create a portfolio website using Bootstrap 4.
-It contains the few projects we did so far in this bootcamp and<br>some tutorial projects i did by Dev Ed.
+It contains the few projects we did so far in this bootcamp and some tutorial projects i did by Dev Ed.

 ## Screenshot
 ![](images/bootstrap-portfolio.png)